dcunited001/dcunited001.github.io/_posts/2016-05-12-facets-of-greatness-intro.md

 about them?
 If appearance trumps reality, then is it worse to have a perceived vulnerability or an actual one?
 How does one's own awareness of them change things?
-And when is it ethical to lead others into believing someone possessess some weakness like this?
+And when is it ethical to lead others into believing someone possesses some weakness like this?

 The intention behind this matters, but I've found time and time again that if someone really cares about you, then they will let you know